sfiera/gbkiss.org/content/file/icon/index.rst

 Trivia
 ------

 Icon files have no file content.
-All of their information resides within the file metadata.
+All of their information resides within the `file metadata`_.

 Icons are typically 1 block in size, and files with ASCII file names are always 1 block (maximum 254 bytes).
 Icons whose file names intermix katakana and hiragana or contain dakuten and handakuten can reach 256 bytes (2 blocks).

+.. _file metadata: {filename}/tech/metadata.rst
 .. _Icon-Edit: {filename}edit.rst
 .. _Icon-Send: {filename}send.rst